navyagupta38/Weather-Vision/README.md

 # Weather-Vision
-A real-time weather app that **fetches real-time weather data using the OpenWeatherMap API** to check current temperature, humidity, wind speed, and weather conditions for any city
+A real-time weather app that **fetches real-time weather data using the OpenWeatherMap API** to check current temperature, humidity, wind speed, and weather conditions for any city.

 ## 🚀 Features